 Bulk items must be taken to an appropriate Wake County facility.
 The closest facility is the Wake County Convenience Center at 266 Aviation Parkway.
 They are open Monday - Sunday from 7:00 am to 7:00 pm.

 - Computers (accepted at certain locations - view site)

 - Other non-recyclable items

 Biannual Curbside Bulk Item Pick-Up

-The Town's 2018 Fall bulk item pick-up is set for October 29th through November 2nd, 2018.
+The Town's 2020 Spring bulk item pick-up is the week of June 1-5.
 During that special designated week, residents receiving residential curbside solid waste services may leave a total of five (5) acceptable bulk items curbside on their regular trash/recycling curbside pick-up day.
 All bulk items presented for pick-up must be curbside and ready for pick-up no later than 7:00 a.m.
 Please see below the updated lists of acceptable and unacceptable bulk items: